tableau/connector-plugin-sdk/docs/oauth-dev.md

   </connector-plugin>
 ```

-Starting in Tableau 2023.1, you can add multiple OAuth configs, embedded in the plugin.
-The end users may also provide external/custom OAuth configurations:
+Starting in Tableau 2023.1, you can add [multiple embedded OAuth configs](#multiple-embedded-oauth-configs).
+The end users may also provide their own custom OAuth config.
-- By installing the config files in the Tableau directory.
-See [Custom OAuth Config on Desktop](./oauth.md#custom-oauth-configs-on-desktop)
-- By uploading the config for a site level OAuth client.
-See [Create Site OAuth Client](./oauth.md#create-site-oauth-client-20231)

 However in both cases, at least one embedded config is still required.
 We are currently working to remove this requirement.
 See [issue 1108](https://github.com/tableau/connector-plugin-sdk/issues/1108).

 ```xml
   manifest.xml